mobindustry/emojikeyboard/README.md

 ![Screenshot](https://github.com/frontiertsymbal/emoji_keyboard/blob/master/EmojiKeyboard.png)
+Telegram like implementation for emjoicons which appear as a popup over the soft keyboard
+### Requirements
+The library requires Android API Level 14+.
 ## Usage
 You may use the code in two ways - with and without panel.
 ## Keyboard with panel